manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-Before we do anything, let's make sure we have foundation setup properly.
+Before we do anything, let's make sure we have the foundation setup properly.

-If you don't have `docker` and `docker-compose` installed then please follow the steps below otherwise move to the next section.
+If you don't have `docker` and `docker-compose` installed, please follow the steps below.
+Otherwise, proceed to the next section.

 <br>